DEXA language logo

 Nominal records at runtime, a first-class address type, and a reference wallet program you can actually run.

-• You can run the reference example via the CLI: cargo run -- examples/wallet.dexa.
+• Run: cargo run -- examples/wallet.dexa.

 Loops, models/contracts, and human-readable errors